 35m Sprint Speed Test

-The objective of the sprint speed test is to assess the athlete's sprint acceleration.
+The sprint speed test's objective is to assess the athlete's sprint acceleration.

 How to conduct the test

-This test requires the athlete to conduct 3 x 35 metre time trails.
+This test requires the athlete to conduct 3 x 35 metres time trails.

 The following table provides ratings for the 35m sprint test (Arkinstall et al. 2010)

-Analysis of the test result is by comparing it with the athlete's previous results for this test.
+Analysis of the test result compares it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's sprint acceleration.

 This test is suitable for active athletes but not for individuals where the test would be contraindicated.